Faculty-Led Education Abroad Proposal Process

 - Step 1: Consult with your department chair/head about your proposed course.
 Ideally, proposed courses will satisfy major, minor, college or ACE requirements.
 Discuss how the proposed course fits into the departmental and college curriculum, as well as any cross-listing possibilities.
 In addition, schedule an appointment to discuss the offering with the Education Abroad Office.
 This appointment will help us help you.

 - Step 2: Draft a proposal (see guidelines below).
 Before and during the proposal-writing process, contact potential on-site coordinators and in-country contacts for activity and cost information.
 The EAO can assist you with this.
 If you offered a course abroad in the past, please use these guidelines and schedule to inform your department/college and the EAO of your intention to repeat it.
 You may include materials from previous years, address logistical or budgetary issues, and outline any improvements you plan to make.

 - Step 3: Submit your proposal to your department chair/head for review and approval.

 - Step 4: Upon approval from your chair/head, submit your proposal to your college dean or designee for review and approval.

-- Step 5: Submit your proposal to the EAO for review of financial, travel, health, and safety logistics.
+- Step 5: Submit the signed Faculty Leader Proposal Agreement and Department and College Proposal Agreement along with your proposal to the EAO for review of financial, travel, health, and safety logistics.
 If applicable, the EAO will share concerns and recommendations with you and your department/college.
 Again, EAO wants to work with you throughout the proposal process.